 We are acutely aware that educational visits can put financial pressure on parents/carers.
 The letters sent to parents/carers will include a statement about financial assistance for each particular visit.
 In addition, each visit is categorised by the school to inform parents/carers about the nature of each trip:

-- A: ESSENTIAL: The visit is essential to the course because students could not complete or pass the course without it.
+- A: HIGHLY IMPORTANT: The visit is highly important to the course because students strongly benefit from it when seeking to complete or pass the course.
 The visit aims to involve all students studying the course.
-The suggested financial contribution is relatively low compared to most trips (usually under £50)
+Hence, the suggested financial contribution is kept to zero or as minimal as possible (usually under £50).

 - B: INTEGRATED: The visit is not essential for studying the course.
 However, the visit is tightly integrated with the course, closely linked to the scheme of work, and used as a resource for lessons, student classwork and homework.
 The visit aims to involve at least half to all the students studying the course.
 The suggested financial contribution is medium level (usually £50-£100).

 - C: CONNECTED: The visit is not essential for studying the course.
 However, the visit has connections to the course and offers useful extended experiences for subject knowledge, cultural insights, and personal development.
 The visit tends to involve a minority of the students studying the course.
 The suggested financial contribution ranges from high to expensive (usually £100 upwards).

 - D: DECIDING CAREERS: The visit is not essential, but highly useful for considering career paths after Y11, Y12 and Y13.
 Such visits are free when possible, or a suggested financial contribution to pay for transport costs e.g. coaches, trains.

 Consent for non-residential local trips and sports fixtures

 From time to time students may participate in “zone 1” visits as defined within our Educational Visits policy, specifically:

 - Walking into the local town of St Ives, including buildings available to the general public, for example businesses, shops, post office, library, museum and places of worship.